We have written the BEST from the beautiful landscape of Zealand for you.

 Koekohe Beach is located on the east coast of the South Island, about 40 km north of Dunedin.
 It is a “normal” sandy beach, which differs from others in that it is scattered by groups of huge round stones (Moeraki Boulders).
 The stones - rather boulders - are up to two meters wide and weigh several tons.
 There is a path around them and because it is a big attraction, there are always a lot of people interested in taking pictures of them.

-The beaches at the town of Papamoa, about 10 km east of Tauranga in the Bay of Plenty, are not interesting from the point of view of the attraction search engine.
-But the error of the footbridge!
+From Tauranga approx. 10 km east, in Plenty Bay, the beaches of Papamoa are not attractive from a tourist point of view.
+But this is a very big mistake!
 There are one beautiful beach after another in the whole bay.
 There is beautiful fine yellow sand everywhere, the beaches are clean, not very wide and there is no rush on any of them.
 The sea is refreshing, the water temperature in the summer months is optimal.
 The waves are not too high, so you can swim well in the sea, go boating or just play with the children.
 Many beaches are next to campsites and hotels.
 The author of these lines was most interested in the beach in Papamoa.
 It is next to the Papamoa Holiday campsite and is separated from the residential houses by a high slope and a meadow.
 Just drive to the parking lot above the beach, go down a few steps and visitors are right by the water.

 The highest mountain in New Zealand